-NA772 Clinical Practicum (2 cr.)
-(600 hrs.)
+NA772 Clinical Practicum III (3 cr.)

 Clinical practicum provides the student with the opportunity to apply the principles of anesthesia to direct patient care.
-Students provide supervised care in a variety of settings and specialty rotations to demonstrate proficiency in advanced anesthetic techniques to challenge specialty rotations.
+Students provide supervised care in a variety of settings and specialty rotations to demonstrate proficiency in advanced anesthetic techniques.